Textual Bayes: Quantifying Prompt Uncertainty in LLM-Based Systems: Experiment Details

-At the heart of \mcmcalg is our proposal distribution.
-We could in theory achieve the correct limiting distribution through almost any arbitrary choice of $\proposal(\thetaprop \mid \theta)$, like randomly replacing letters or words in $\theta$.
-But it is easy to see that such a such a proposal would rarely change $\theta$ semantically and never converge in practice.
-Instead, to generate useful proposals, we turn to LLMs.
-Analogously to how Langevin Monte Carlo uses gradient computation to exploit differentiable structure on $\posterior$, \mcmcalg uses LLM calls to exploit linguistic structure on $\posterior$.
-Ideally, $\proposal(\thetaprop \mid \theta)$ should be as similar to $p(\theta \mid \dataset)$ as possible.
-By this standard, as per the relationship $p(\theta \mid \dataset) \propto p(\dataset \mid \theta) p (\theta)$, samples $\thetaprop \sim \proposal(\thetaprop \mid \theta)$ should roughly satisfy the following criteria: \begin{enumerate} \item $\thetaprop$ should satisfy all the constraints embodied by the prior $p(\thetaprop)$; \item $\thetaprop$ should provide strong downstream performance on $\dataset$ as measured by $p(\dataset \mid \thetaprop)$. \end{enumerate} We take inspiration from the prompt optimization methods discussed in \autoref{sec:lbs} and use suggestions from LLMs to propose values of $\thetaprop$ that implement these guidelines.
+We take inspiration from the prompt optimization methods discussed in \autoref{sec:lbs} and use suggestions from LLMs to propose values of $\thetaprop$ that implement these guidelines.
 The observation underpinning \mcmcalg is that iterative prompt optimization methods can be used to propose high-quality candidates $\thetaprop$.
-Here we recall our formalization of prompt optimization as an iterated stochastic update function $\promptopt$ (\autoref{eq:update}), and sample from $\proposal(\thetaprop \mid \theta)$ by computing $\thetaprop = \promptopt(\theta)$.\footnote{Some prompt optimization methods, such as the momentum variant of TextGrad \citep{yuksekgonul2025optimizing}, make updates based on a history of multiple past $\theta$ values. \mcmcalg can take advantage of such methods by running multiple steps of the optimizer per accept/reject decision, akin to Hamiltonian Monte Carlo.} Note that since $\promptopt$ is itself an \lbs, evaluation of $\proposal(\thetaprop \mid \theta)$ also follows from the approach discussed in \autoref{app:method}.
+Here we recall our formalization of prompt optimization as an iterated stochastic update function $\promptopt$ (\autoref{eq:update}), and sample from $\proposal(\thetaprop \mid \theta)$ by computing $\thetaprop = \promptopt(\theta)$.\footnote{Some prompt optimization methods, such as the momentum variant of TextGrad \citep{yuksekgonul2025optimizing}, make updates based on a history of multiple past $\theta$ values. \mcmcalg can take advantage of such methods by running multiple steps of the optimizer per accept/reject decision, akin to Hamiltonian Monte Carlo.} Note that since $\promptopt$ is itself an \lbs just like our model $\lbsfunc$, and so, like the model density $\modeldens$, the value of $\proposal(\thetaprop \mid \theta)$ can be estimated by using an open-source model for the final LLM call of $\promptopt$ and by using the approximations in \appref{app:approximations}.
 Although \mcmcalg is agnostic to the underlying prompt optimization method, we use TextGrad \citep{yuksekgonul2025optimizing} in our implementation.
 By analogy to numerical losses in standard gradient-based optimization, TextGrad optimizes objectives described in natural language.
-We can thus express criteria \#1 and \#2 as objectives in natural language and use TextGrad to propose improvements to $\theta$ based on these criteria.
+We can thus express criteria $(i)$ and $(ii)$ as objectives in natural language and use TextGrad to propose improvements to $\theta$ based on these criteria.
 This choice of objectives is specific to Bayesian inference, but in \mcmcalg they can be easily replaced or modified to suit any textual distribution, which broadens its potential impact.
 We demonstrate one such example in \autoref{sec:conformal}.